Last-minute household employment tax tips for families

 Heres what you need to do right now:

-File for your tax identification numbers
+Apply for your tax identification numbers

-Although you can't expedite the process of obtaining your state EINs in any way, you can call the agency office to see if they'll give you the EIN so you dont have to wait for snail mail.
+Although you can't expedite the process of obtaining your state EINs in any way, you can call the agency office to see if they'll give you the EIN so you don't have to wait for snail mail.

 Your state will also assign a state unemployment insurance tax number (SUIN) and an unemployment insurance tax rate, which you'll need to calculate your unemployment insurance tax liability.
 All new household employers are assigned a standard rate, which can be obtained by calling your state tax agency or visiting their website.